-Student Name: Mee Meeting Date: Name of Portfolio Chair: Name of Portfolio Committee Members: Date of last Portfolio Committee Meeting: 1.
-Coursework Overall performance in coursework Satisfactor Unsati isfactory If you answered Unsatisfactory above, provide an ex planation: 2.
-Portfolio Has the student demonstrated adequate progress sin ce the last YES NO N/A meeting?
-Has the student completed those elements that were pending at the last meeting? identified as s YES NO N/A Total number of elements completed: Has the 1 st author empirical manuscript been submits the student demonstrating adequate breadth across Is the student demonstrating adequate depth across ss the portfol NO N/A N/A N/A Overall performance on the Portfolio O utstanding Satisfactor Unsati isfactory If the student is deficient in any of the above areas, p orovide an ex planation:
+Student Name: Meeting Date: Name of Portfolio Chair: Name of Portfolio Committee Members: Date of last Portfolio Committee Meeting: 1.
+Coursework Overall performance in coursework Satisfactory Unsati isfactory If you answered Unsatisfactory above, provide an e explanation: 2.
+Portfolio Has the student demonstrated adequate progress simeeting? nce the last YES NO N/A Has the student completed those elements that we pending at the last meeting? e identified a s YES NO N/A Total number of elements completed: Has the 1 st author empirical manuscript been subm Is the student demonstrating adequate breadth across Is the student demonstrating adequate depth across oss the portfol NO NO NO N/A N/A N/A Overall performance on the Portfolio Outstanding Satisfactory Unsati isfactory If the student is deficient in any of the above areas, provide an ex planation:

-\Note: N/A only applies to $1^{\text{st}}$ year students in the first semester.
+^{}Note: N/A only applies to 1^{st} year students in the first semester.

-3. Independent Research Project (For 1st and 2nd year students) Quality of the student's presentation of the Outstanding Satisfactory Unsatisfactory independent research project Quality of the student's discussion of the Outstanding Satisfactory Unsatisfactory independent research project in the Portfolio Committee Meeting Overall evaluation of the student's Outstanding Satisfactory Unsatisfactory independent research project If unsatisfactory, provide an explanation: 1.
+3. Independent Research Project (For 1st and 2nd year students) Outstanding Satisfactory Unsatisfactory Quality of the student's presentation of the independent research project Quality of the student's discussion of the Outstanding Satisfactory Unsatisfactory independent research project in the Portfolio Committee Meeting Overall evaluation of the student's Outstanding Satisfactory Unsatisfactory independent research project If unsatisfactory, provide an explanation: 1.
 Provide an explanation: 2.
 Provide a detailed plan for remediation (may require additional pages) If you have answered UNSATISFACTORY to any of the above items, then the Portfolio Committee must convene another meeting before October 31 of the following semester.
 Please indicate the proposed date of this additional meeting: Additional Comments: Signature of Student Signature of Portfolio Chair